Justintime50/harvey-ui/README.md

 </div>

 [Harvey](https://github.com/Justintime50/harvey) is the lightweight Docker Compose deployment runner.
 This project serves as a UI on top of the underlying API and service.
 View your deployment statuses, logs, and runtime history.
-Lock and unlock deployments as well as redeploying a project with the click of a button.
+Lock and unlock deployments as well as redeploy a project with the click of a button.

 ## Install